KzFactorios/FavoriteTeleport/notes/250518/coding_standards.md

 This ensures correct variable substitution in all user-facing strings.

 Only require modules once at the top of the file.
-Use the already-imported variables (e.g., Helpers, Storage) inside your functions.
+Use the already-imported variables (e.g., Helpers) inside your functions.